JasonLiu134/project-recipes/README.md

 As a college student, I face a constant struggle in trying to decide what to eat every day.
 Dining at restaurants can be very expensive, so cooking my own meals is what I like to choose.
 However, on some days, I can be quite limited in what I can actually make, since I might not have a wide variety of ingredients or I might not have enough time.
 Even then, I think it's important to be eating healthy, so I can have enough energy to get my work done.
 As such, I'd like to be able to prepare some food that gets me all the calories I need, and it needs to taste good as well (I can be a picky eater!); assuming these conditions are met, I need to know how long it'll take me to prepare my food so I can plan out my time, making sure I can get all of my homework done.
 All of this leads me to look into the question:

-**How do the nutritial values, complexity, and quality of a recipe affect the amount of time it takes to prepare a particular recipe?**
+**How do the nutritional values and quality of a recipe affect the amount of time it takes to prepare a particular recipe?**

 To find out the answer to this question, I will be analyzing two different datasets.